 Louisville, Kentucky.
 Thursday, November 11, 2015 – Some Jefferson County high school students attending The Academy @ Shawnee in West Louisville are earning their pilot’s licenses, working on experiments that will be flown into space, or preparing to attend the U.S. Naval Academy.
 Others are at risk of dropping out.
 But with a 2014-15 graduation rate of 72.5 percent and nearly 80 percent of the students from lower-income families, additional resources to help students take advantage of opportunities available at the aviation and engineering magnet school can make a significant difference.

-Jobs for Kentucky’s Graduates (JKG) and Integrity Staffing Solutions are working together to ensure more students graduate from Shawnee college and workforce ready.
+Jobs for Kentucky’s Graduates (JKG) and Integrity Staffing Solutions are working together to ensure more students graduate from Shawnee college and are workforce ready.
 JKG has received $30,000 in funding from Integrity Staffing and $5,000 from GE to allow the non-profit to add new programming to serve 35-45 Shawnee students who have high barriers to learning.

 JKG is one of 32 state affiliates of the Jobs for America’s Graduates (JAG) national nonprofit.
 The program is designed to help underserved students overcome obstacles to graduation and career success through mentoring, tutoring, academic support, engagement with employers, and links to social services, among other interventions.
 Once they earn a high school diploma or General Educational Diploma, JKG mentors work with the students for 12 additional months to ensure they transition successfully into post-secondary education, entry-level careers or the military.